FrontMatter/web-documentation-nextjs/content/docs/content-types.md

 - `type (field type - string)`: One of the above supported types.
 - `default`: Defines the default value for the field when creating the content type.
 You can also use placeholders like `{{title}}`, `{{slug}}` or `{{now}}`.
 Check for more information under [placeholders](/docs/content-types#placeholders).
 - `hidden (boolean - optional)`: Specifies if you want to hide the field from the metadata section, but still have it available in Front Matter.
+- `taxonomyLimit (number - optional)`: Specifies the maximum number of items that can be selected for this field.
+If set to `0` it will allow unlimited items.

 ### Placeholders